HANNAHLEE345/HANNAHLEE345.github.io/About/index.md

 layout: default
 ---
 # About
-This is for learning GitHub pages, building a website.

-I hope this works as I thought it would work.

-**Bold**
+This is the template that I worked.
+Let's see how this would look different or it works locally.

+**Maybe this might work**

+It's now working now..
+I am not sure why.
 Let's add a website [link](https://pixabay.com/) for non copyrighted images.

 Is there anything else to talk about??